asrenninger/gravity/README.md

 ### motivtaion

-Our goal is to create a scenario planning tool that models on how mobility responds to the supply of grocery stores in the city.
+Our goal is to create a scenario planning tool that models how mobility responds to the supply of grocery stores in the city.
 The results give insights into which neighborhoods would see the largest gains from a new store and could allow planners to limit food deserts while giving residents more convenient options for groceries.
 As distance decreases or as supply increases, traffic between pairs of neighborhoods increases; this tool allows you too test different locations to see how travel patterns change.
 The strongest responses to new grocers occur in areas with limited existing grocery supply, and dimishing returns mean that areas that are already saturated with options see few new trips.
 Where is there pent up demand?
 What are the existing flows and how could we reduce travel?
 The application provides are tool to explore these results and these questions.

 ### methodology